 As a longtime admirer of Arthur Mathews and other tonalists, I responded immediately to Paul Roehl’s landscapes and palette and am thrilled to have his work in the Gallery.
 Paul (his last name is pronounced rail) lives in Santa Cruz, having been raised in California, primarily in the South Bay Area.
 Though his primary interest is in contemporary non-objective or abstract imagery, he enjoys sketching plein-air and accurately recreating the techniques and style of late 19th and early 20th century landscape painters.
 He also turns to earlier Barbizon school painters for inspiration, as well as American tonalist painters, citing especially the subtle and fresh visual poetry of George Inness and William Keith.

 Paul is currently an adjunct professor of Art and Art History at De Anza College in Cupertino, California.
-In May of 2015, Paul did an hour lecture in the Holton Studio Gallery.
+In May of 2015, Paul gave a one hour lecture in the Holton Studio Gallery.
 A video of the lecture can be viewed on this blog post.

 North Coast Hike